French action for LGBT+ rights

 Europe, committed to LGBT+ equality

 On 12 November 2020, the European Union presented its first strategy for LGBTIQ equality in the EU.
-This strategy includes plans for legislative and non-legislative work at the Council, and the investment of a number of financial resources to ensure LGBTQIA rights are respected.
+This strategy includes legislative and non-legislative work at the Council, and the investment of a number of financial resources to ensure LGBTQIA rights are respected.
 It has four priorities:

-• fighting discrimination, particularly in the workplace;
+• Fighting discrimination, particularly in the workplace;

-• ensuring the safety of LGBTIQ people;
+• Ensuring the safety of LGBTIQ people;

-• protecting rights of rainbow families, with possible measures to support the mutual recognition of same-gender partnership between Member States;
+• Protecting rights of rainbow families, with possible measures to support the mutual recognition of same-gender partnership between Member States;

-• support LGBTIQ equality around the world.
+• Supporting LGBTIQ equality around the world.

 [1Afghanistan, Iran, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, United Arab Emirates, Yemen.

-[2Programming Act of 4 August 2021 on inclusive development and combating global inequalities.
+[3Programming Act of 4 August 2021 on inclusive development and combating global inequalities.